abbykrish/cs360v-f21/Lab0.md

 ## Project-0

 In this project, you will implement a few features to become familar with the environment and the system that you will work with for the rest of the course.
+For Lab-0, you will first set up your working environment and then implement code to demonstrate understanding of the codebase.

 ### Introduction